 - Plan for small groups.

-- Pray for year.
+- Pray for the study.

 Forms you may need: